WestDRI/wgpages/content/git-rcg-website.md

 - Open https://github.sfu.ca/its/rcg-website in your web browser
 - Pull requests | New pull request | compare across forks
-- Compare `base repository: its/rcg-website``base:main` to `<username>/rcg-website``compare:idea`
+- Compare &nbsp; `base repository: its/rcg-website` `base:main` &nbsp; to &nbsp; `username/rcg-website` `compare:idea`
 - Create pull request
 - Describe your changes

 Back on your computer, at some point you want to merge `idea` into `main`.
-Rather than doing it locally, a good practice is to wait to your PR to be approved and then pull into your folk:
+Rather than doing it locally, a good practice is to wait to your PR to be approved and then pull into your fork:

 ```sh
 git checkout main